AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-42657-unable-to-select-categories-in-customer-segment-conditions.md

 ---
-description: The MDVA-42657 patch solves the issue where the admin user is unable to select categories in the customer segment conditions.
-This patch is available when the Quality Patches Tool (QPT) 1.1.9 is installed.
-The patch ID is MDVA-42657.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-42657: Unable to select categories in the customer segment conditions"
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.9,admin user,categories,customer segment,conditions,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-42657: Unable to select categories in the customer segment conditions'
 ---

-# MDVA-42657: Unable to select categories in the customer segment conditions

 The MDVA-42657 patch solves the issue where the admin user is unable to select categories in the customer segment conditions.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-42657.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.